adiworkoholic/adicoin/README.md

 Learning bitcoin through Java - Thanks bitcoinj !

-This learning is heavily inspired by bitcoinj.
+ This is more of a learning exercise while reading through bitcoin developer documentation.